Rental Property Injury Lawyers QLD

 You should alert your landlord immediately if you find a problem with your rental that jeopardises your safety, and you should keep a record of these communications.

-Can I Sue My Landlord?
+Can I Sue My Landlord for Personal Injury?

-You might question, “Can I sue my landlord?” for injuries suffered by a tenant.
-The answer is yes, you can sue for damages, but first:
+You might question, Can I sue my landlord for personal injuries suffered by a tenant.
+Yes, you can sue for damages, but first:

 • You must prove that the property owner or real estate agent failed to do routine inspections.